Biological Sequence Design with GFlowNets: Experiments

 \subsubsection{GFP}

 Finally we consider the GFP task, where the goal is to search in the space of proteins with for proteins that are highly fluorescent.
 Similar to TF-Bind-8, we include baselines from \citet{trabucco2021conservative}.
-GFlowNet-AL outperformed all the baselines across the board, i.e., in terms of TopK average scores, diversity and novelty of the generated candidates.
-Also interesting to note, MINs and CbAS, both methods relying on generative models like VAEs, seem to collapse on generating only sequences from the training dataset.
+In this task we observe that GFlowNet-AL does not outperform the baselines\footnote{Upon publication, several issues were identified with the results on this task, including sensitivity to initial conditions for the proxy and an error in the computation of the diversity and novelty.
+The results here have been updated to reflect these issues.}.
+The data used in the task consists of mutations of a single protein.
+When the proxy is trained on a biased subset of this data, it can have spurious modes which are not present in the true reward.
+As the proxy defines the reward optimized by the generative policy, de novo generation with GFlowNet-AL and DynaPPO struggles to find good candidates.